AI sustains higher strategic tension than humans in chess: Defining Tension in Chess

-The maximum eigenvalue reflects network functionality, including its dynamical properties and specific structural features~[\onlinecite{castellano2017relating}].
-This connection can be understood through the lens of topological entropy, a concept from dynamical systems that captures the complexity and unpredictability of paths in a network~[\onlinecite{adler1965topological}].
-In this context, the spectral radius—the largest eigenvalue—reflects the network’s inherent ``diversity'' of possible trajectories.
-A higher value indicates greater dynamical complexity, mirroring the idea of tension as a measure of uncertainty or potential instability in the system.
-Importantly, the spectral radius is bounded between the average and the maximum node degree, i.e., $\langle s \rangle \le \lambda_{1} \le s_{\max}$, which emphasizes its role as a structural proxy capturing both global connectivity and local heterogeneity~[\onlinecite{van2023graph}].
-Thus, the spectral radius serves as a natural metric for tension, bridging structural properties (as ensured by the Perron–Frobenius theorem) and dynamical behavior (as reflected in entropy-like measures) as a measure of game complexity at the current state of the board (more details in the Supplementary Materials).
+The maximum eigenvalue, or spectral radius, reflects network functionality, encompassing both its structural features and dynamical properties~[\onlinecite{pillai2005perron}, \onlinecite{castellano2017relating}].
+This can be understood via topological entropy, which captures the complexity and unpredictability of walks in a network~[\onlinecite{adler1965topological}]: the spectral radius is proportional to the asymptotic exponential growth rate of walks in the network.
+Higher $\lambda_1$ indicates greater dynamical complexity, consistent with tension as a measure of uncertainty or potential instability.
+Importantly, $\lambda_1$ is bounded between the average and maximum node degree, $\langle s \rangle \le \lambda_1 \le s_{\max}$, linking global connectivity with local heterogeneity~[\onlinecite{van2023graph}].
+Thus, the spectral radius serves as a natural metric for evaluating tension at any given state of the board.
+It acts as a bridge between the game's structural properties, underpinned by the Perron–Frobenius theorem, and its dynamical behavior, as captured by entropy-like measures (see Appendix~\ref{subsec:topological entropy}).
+The undirected nature of the network treats interactions as reciprocal.
+This choice is not merely a simplification but a requirement for numerical stability and theoretical consistency.
+In a directed representation, tactical configurations are often acyclic, which causes the spectral radius to vanish and fails to reflect the board's actual complexity.

-Given a network with $N=64$ nodes and an adjacency matrix whose entries are at most 2, the highest possible maximum eigenvalue is $T = 2(N - 1) = 126$, which occurs when the network is fully connected and each edge has weight 2.
-However, in the context of chess games, the adjacency matrices are quite sparse, and the resulting tension is significantly lower than this theoretical upper bound.
-Due to the constraints imposed by legal chess moves, such a fully connected weighted network is not achievable in practice.
-The example shown in Figure~\ref{fig:network}, which corresponds to the ply with the highest tension, has a tension value of approximately $T \simeq 6.65$.
-For reference, the maximum tension that can be reached by two players iteratively choosing legal moves that most increase tension is around $T \simeq 10.3$ at ply 52, with limited room for further increases (see Supplementary Materials).